 Set Current Location

 Located behind the Quirino Grandstand in Luneta Park, Manila Ocean Park is one of the city's most popular family attractions.
 An oceanarium covering an area of 8,000 square meters (86,000 square feet), this attraction is fun, entertaining and educational for kids and adults of all ages.
-Among its most popular features are the 25 meter (82 foot) underwater acrylic tunnel that allows visitors to view ocean life first-hand; the Musical Fountain Show that offers a dazzling show of fire, music and lasers; and the Fish Spa, which offers pampering and relaxation.
+Among its most popular features is the underwater acrylic tunnel that allows visitors to view ocean life first-hand; the Musical Fountain Show that offers a dazzling show of fire, music and lasers; and the Fish Spa, which offers pampering and relaxation.
 Open 365 days a year, including holidays, this is one of Manila's must-see attractions.

 One of Manila's most famous churches, Quiapo Church gets very crowded every Friday when thousands of devotees come to light a candle in supplication to the Black Nazarene, a life-size image of Christ believed to be miraculous.
 Around the church is a fascinating gathering of vendors selling candles and curiosities like amulets and folk cures for obscure ailments.
 The present cream-colored edifice was built after the original Mexican Baroque structure burned to the ground in 1928.